desmosinc/policies/ca-privacy-rights.md

 The categories of Personal Information we collect are described below by reference to the statutory categories of Personal Information specified in the CCPA (California Civil Code section 1798.140):

-- Identifiers, such as name, email address username, password, IP address, and other online identifiers.
+- Identifiers, such as name, email address, username, password, IP address, and other online identifiers.
 - Sensory information, such as call and video recordings and profile photos.
 - California customer records (as defined in California Civil Code § 1798.80), such as contact details and communications we collect through our support channels, marketing webpages, social media, at our events, and connected with our other marketing activities.
 - Commercial information, such as billing and transaction information and purchase history.